 And of course the Ambassador is stainless steel while the Flexi is brass.

-Like the Ambassador and some other artisan razors though, there is a brand logo and serial number/code under the razor head.
+Like the Ambassador and some other artisan razors though, there is a brand logo and serial number/code under the razor head, which makes for a nice touch.

 My Build Impressions

-There is a minor rattle of of the internals when I handle the razor abruptly in certain directions (like shaking it to rinse) but it hasn’t affected shave performance.
+There is a minor rattle when I handle the razor abruptly in certain directions (like shaking it to rinse) but it hasn’t affected shave performance.
 It’s probably just a design quirk.

 As mentioned previously, earlier versions of the Pearl Flexi adjustable razor had design and build issues, particularly with blade gap and alignment.
-These appear to be solved: my example looks fine.
+These appear to be solved: my example is fine.

 My Shave Impressions